southwickIO/cloudy-rabbit/README.md

 - [ ] File metadata explorer (p/b)
 - [ ] Hidden Form Items Finder for websites (p)
 - [ ] tunnel check script: ack tunneling, icmp tunneling, ssh tunneling
+- [ ] create a script that detects virtual routing/hosting
-- [ ] create a menu item to run all scripts in main.py along with the option to do it for the same IP
+- [ ] create a menu item to run all scripts in main.py along with the option to do it for the same IP; another option to run internal scripts/external scripts
+- [ ] check the scripts that ask for ip/url exclusively and consider a check for the other name to check for virtual routing/hosting
 - [x] add an output folder check to scripts
 - [x] create a menu (main.py) for the application
 - [x] create a bash script that detects and toggles source routing